 Why should an experienced programmer undergo formal training in LabVIEW?

 There are many different programming paradigms in use today, and the major ones are Procedural, Functional, Logical, and Object-Oriented.
 LabVIEW does not fit under any of these major paradigms (although LabVIEW does support object-oriented programming).
 Instead, LabVIEW is primarily a dataflow language.

 While prior programming experience helps when learning a new language, a change in thinking is required to take full advantage of a new paradigm.
 Each paradigm has its own strengths and weaknesses, and a particular strength of LabVIEW’s dataflow paradigm is that it better takes advantage of today’s parallel computing architectures than the Procedural paradigm.

-The material in Transitioning to LabVIEW is drawn largely from our Understanding Dataflow and LabVIEW Development Top-Down units, condensed into one day.
+The material in Transitioning to LabVIEW is drawn largely from our Understanding Dataflow and LabVIEW Development Top-Down units, condensed into one-and-a-half days.
 This unit aims to teach experienced programmers to think naturally in dataflow terms, by focussing on the the most significant differences between LabVIEW and Procedural languages.
 We do not spend a lot of time on LabVIEW syntax, as covered in The Basics of Building a LabVIEW Application unit.
 We assume that most experienced programmers are comfortable learning the LabVIEW syntax themselves, without formal LabVIEW training.

 After attending this unit, you will be able to: